voxel51/fiftyone/docs/source/integrations/cvat.rst

     When uploading existing labels to CVAT, the `id` of the labels in FiftyOne are stored in a `label_id` attribute of the CVAT shapes.

-    **IMPORTANT**: `label_id` is the single-source of provenance for a label.
+    **IMPORTANT**:  If a `label_id` is modified in CVAT, then FiftyOne may not be able to merge the annotation with its existing |Label| instance; in such cases, it must instead delete the existing label and create a new |Label|
-    If this attribute is modified or deleted in CVAT, then FiftyOne will not be able to merge the annotation with its existing |Label| instance when the annotations are loaded back into FiftyOne.
-Instead, the existing label will be deleted and a new |Label| will be created.
-This can result in data loss if you sent only a subset of the label's attributes to CVAT.
-See :ref:`this section <cvat-limitations>` for more details.
+    with the shape's contents.
+See :ref:`this section <cvat-limitations>` for details.

 Restricting label edits
 -----------------------